Common Name: Domino Cockroach

 A beautiful species of cockroach.
 Both sexes look alike, black with white spots, adult size approx. 2-3cm.
 The white spots only only appear once the cockroach is mature, the nymphs are brown/black in colour.

-Note : A tub of cockroaches will always contain enough individuals to start a breeding colony, the number in a tub varies depending on size of species and how many I have in stock. (when I am over-run with a certain species a tub will contain as many as I can fit in!)
+Note : A tub of cockroaches will always contain enough individuals to start a breeding colony.
+The number in a tub varies depending on size of species, stage of lifecycle and how many I have in stock. (minimum 15, when I am over-run with a certain species, a tub will contain as many as I can fit in!)

 Food: Food : Cockroaches will eat a range of fruit, veg, cereals and kitchen scraps.
 I feed all my cockroaches on my dried 'cockroach mix' (muesli, cat biscuits, fish pellets and bran - mixed together), plus a little fruit and vegetables.